 What is divergent thinking?

-Divergent thinking calls for generating as much information and as many ideas and solutions as possible.
-Think quantity over quality—this kind of thinking is all about gathering information, coming up with ideas, and creativity.
-It’s a free-flowing form of thinking where no idea is off limits and the goal is to generate multiple paths forward.
+Divergent thinking involves generating as much information and as many ideas and solutions as possible—think quantity over quality.
+This kind of thinking is all about gathering information, coming up with ideas, and letting creativity run wild.
+It’s a free-flowing form of thinking where no idea is off limits and the goal is to generate multiple potential paths forward.

 Divergent thinking can be applied to both problem-finding and problem-solving.
 For example, we apply divergent thinking at the beginning of the learning-design process to accurately diagnose the learner problem and avoid assumptions—it’s part of our Learning Environment Analysis framework.
-We gather as much information as possible about the learner audience and context: we conduct field observations, interview learners, and review the pre-existing learning materials.
+We gather as much information as possible about the learner audience and context, conducting field observations, interviewing learners, and reviewing the pre-existing learning materials.

 The information gathered during this divergent-research phase informs the next step in the process in which we think convergently to identify the problem and create a problem statement (we’ll talk more about that later on).
 Once we have our problem statement, it’s time to problem-solve.
 During this phase, we return once again to divergent thinking in order to brainstorm as many solutions as possible.
 Those ideas then inform the final stage, where we think convergently to land on the best possible solution.